 The market moves at a blinding pace, which means that buyers often have a world of information at their fingertips—but that doesn’t mean they know how to navigate it.
 Great sales professionals provide buyers with the map that keeps them from getting lost in the sea of information that threatens to lead them astray from their original buying goals.
 That’s because top-performing sellers offer perspective—insights and expertise that expand their customers’ understanding of their business issues.

-Knowing customers’ pain points before engaging allows sales professionals to give their customers a frame of reference for their buying decisions—and a chance to see things differently.
+Knowing customers’ pain points before engaging allows sales professionals to develop a sales strategy that gives their customers a frame of reference for their buying decisions—and a chance to see things differently.
 Buyers might have an easily identifiable threat or opportunity that is prompting them to consider taking action.
 But, like the customer who needed a hammer, there’s almost certainly a need behind the need that, when uncovered, can allow broader and more impactful solutions, leading to win-win solutions for both the buyer and the seller.

 Taking a customer-centric approach to every interaction and digging deep to identify hidden needs rather than accepting the customer’s statement at face value: that’s how to have a needs-based conversation that leads to true solutions and greater value for both parties to the deal.